WoohyeonChae/WoohyeonChae.github.io/archives/study-notes-and-problems.md

 ---
 layout: page
-title: "Problems"
+title: "Study Notes & Problems"
 ---
-This page will be helpful for korean students, cause I attached some tips for problems with korean.
+This page will be helpful for korean students, cause I also studied these with Korean Declaration.

 &nbsp;